glennpoorman/nodejs-samples/12-oauth/README.txt

   The new "makeQuery" utility takes a Javascript object and returns a URL query string based on the key/value pairs in the original object.

+  Added utility "parseCookies" which takes an http request and parses the cookies embedded in the request (if there are any) into a list of cookie values indexed by the cookie names.

+  Added utility "validateCookie" that parses the movie quotes token from an incoming request and returns the cookie value.
+An exception is thrown if the cookie does not exist.

 * "server/config.js".
 This file contains an informational object "config" which contains all of the data necessary for authorization.
 The data includes the URLs to send our authorization requests to as well as information obtained when we registered our app (the client id and